-Your aim as a real estate developer is to recognise potential development opportunities where you can increase and or add value to land for future cash flows by optimising land to its highest best value.
+Your aim as a real estate developer is to recognize potential development opportunities where you can increase and or add value to land for future cash flows by optimizing land to its highest best value.

 The highest best possible use of land includes increasing and or improving the land use by either, sub-diving, building townhouses, apartment or by turning a building into a leasable space.

 The developer’s role is that of an entrepreneur whereby they identify and make the best use of the land.